shigon255/BRDFusion/README.md

 <a id="render-from-a-checkpoint"></a>
 ### 🖼️ Render from a Checkpoint

-After staging checkpoints, render through `tools/run_pipeline.py`.
+After staging checkpoints, PBR-render through `tools/run_pipeline.py`.
 The common targets are:

 | Dataset | Typical target | Command selector |
 | --- | --- | --- |